 Please limit your submission of prose to no more than 7,000 words, and your submission of poetry to five poems.
 Simultaneous submissions are fine, but please let us know if the work has been accepted elsewhere.

 To contact M.R.
 Branwen, ask questions, or comment about anything Slush Pile Magazine related, please direct correspondences to:

 editors [at] slushpilemag.com

 M. RACHEL BRANWEN, EDITOR, is the former managing editor and current senior reader of fiction at Harvard Review, where she has worked since 2008.
-Her writing has appeared in The Missouri Review, The Adirondack Review, The Millions, Metazen (RIP) and elsewhere.
+Her writing has appeared in The Missouri Review, The Adirondack Review, Redivider, The Millions, and elsewhere.
 By all means look her up on Facebook: FB/onesmartnut & FB/slushpilemag or Twitter @slushpilemag.

 SARA PETRAS, VISUAL ARTS EDITOR, received her MFA from the Massachusetts College of Art, Post-Bacc from Brandeis University and BA from University of New Hampshire with a focus in Painting.
 Her particular interest in Contemporary Art clarified during her tenure as Gallery Manager at Allston Skirt Gallery, Boston.
 She is the recipient of a George Nick Foundation award for Painting and an Artist Residency Grant from the Helene Wurlitzer Fountation of Taos, NM.
 Her work reflects her obsession with color and love of formal composition.